+35725368683

 The Cyprus flag carries many benefits:

-• Cyprus is a European Union (EU) flag state and classified in the white list of the Paris and Tokyo MOUs (white-listed, high-quality flag).
+• Cyprus is a European Union (EU) flag state and is classified in the white list of the Paris and Tokyo MOUs (white-listed, high-quality flag).

 • Cyprus is a signatory to all the international maritime conventions that guarantee navigation standards and quality.
-Also, it belongs to several bilateral agreements whereby Cyprus yachts are given national or favored nation treatment at ports.
+Also, it belongs to several bilateral agreements whereby Cyprus yachts are given national or favoured nation treatment at ports.

 • Paperwork and documentation are done in the English language.